-Just a quick heads up friends, we were gifted the Mazda CX-9 to drive during the week of our trip.
+Just a quick heads up friends, we were gifted the Mazda CX-9 to drive during the week of our week of fun winter activities for kids.
 While it was provided at no cost to us, all thoughts and opinions are my own and I never share about products that my family and I don’t absolutely love.

 When the very first red-tinged leaf falls from the oak tree in our front yard, I feel two very distinct feeling bubbling up in my belly.
 The first, is excitement.
 Excitement for watching movies under snuggly blankets, decorating our house for Halloween/Thanksgiving/Christmas and finally getting to put away the UV-protectant swimming shirts that my boys insisted on wearing every day, for the entire summer.